-Reference Commentary - Note 10: Employee and Superannuation Expenses AASB 119.11 Where an employee has rendered services to the agency during a reporting period, the agency must recognise as ar expense (and a liability) the undiscounted amount of short-term employee benefits, including non-monetary benefits expected to be settled in exchange for that service.
+Reference Commentary - Note 10: Employee and Superannuation Expenses AASB 119.11 Where an employee has rendered services to the agency during a reporting period, the agency must recognise as an expense (and a liability) the undiscounted amount of short-term employee benefits, including non-monetary benefits, expected to be settled in exchange for that service.
 Wages and salaries include the cost of any components of a wage or salary package and related Fringe Benefits Tax.
 Termination expense represents the movement in the provision for termination benefits outlined in Note 27 Employee Benefits .
 This provision relates solely to redundancies paid to employees as a result of positions being abolished due to a restructuring of the agency.
-Territory Authority Commentary AASB 119.83 FFM Memo 2015/12 ACT Accounting Policy Employee Benefits Corporate Bond Rate The rate used by for-profit authorities to discount employment benefit obligations (both funded and unfunded) is determined by reference to market yields at the end of the reporting period on high quality corporate bonds.
+AASB 119.83 FFM Memo 2015/12 ACT Accounting Policy Employee Benefits Territory Authority Commentary Corporate Bond Rate The rate used by for-profit authorities to discount employment benefit obligations (both funded and unfunded) is determined by reference to market yields at the end of the reporting period on high quality corporate bonds.
 NOTE 11.
-SUPPLIES AND SERVICES Description and Material Accounting Policies Relating to Supplies and Services General - Supplies and Services Purchases of Supplies and Services generally represent the day-to-day running costs incurred in normal operations recognised in the reporting period in which these expenses are incurred.
-Legal Expenses 'Burley Griffin Agency' has recognised legal expenses related to legal services received free of charge from the AC Government Solicitor's Office (GSO).
-The legal services were provided due to legal action being taken against 'Burle Griffin Agency' for burying waste material in landfill which then leaked and contaminated the area and nearby farmlanc The GSO provided 'Burley Griffin Agency' with the fair value of the services provided.
-Lease Rental Payments AASB 16.5(a)&(b), B3- B8,B14 Lease Rental Payments includes short-term leases of 12 months or less and low value leases up to \$10,000 as well a non-specialised accommodation leases with Property Group.
-Auditor Service Fees AASB 1054.10 (a) &(b) Audit Fees are included in the Contractors and Consultants line item below.
-Auditor's remuneration consists of financia audit services provided to the Agency by the ACT Audit Office and any other services provided by a contract audito engaged by the ACT Audit Office to conduct the financial audit.
-'Burley Griffin Agency's' audit fees for the audit of it 2021-22 financial statements was \$xxx (\$xxx 2020-21).
+SUPPLIES AND SERVICES Description and Material Accounting Policies Relating to Supplies and Services General - Supplies and Services Purchases of Supplies and Services generally represent the day-to-day running costs incurred in normal operations, recognised in the reporting period in which these expenses are incurred.
+Legal Expenses 'Burley Griffin Agency' has recognised legal expenses related to legal services received free of charge from the ACT Government Solicitor's Office (GSO).
+The legal services were provided due to legal action being taken against 'Burley Griffin Agency' for burying waste material in landfill which then leaked and contaminated the area and nearby farmland.
+The GSO provided 'Burley Griffin Agency' with the fair value of the services provided.
+AASB 16.5(a)&(b), B3- B8,B14 Lease Rental Payments Lease Rental Payments includes short-term leases of 12 months or less and low value leases up to \$10,000 as well as non-specialised accommodation leases with Property Group.
+AASB 1054.10 (a) &(b) Auditor Service Fees Audit Fees are included in the Contractors and Consultants line item below.
+Auditor's remuneration consists of financial audit services provided to the Agency by the ACT Audit Office and any other services provided by a contract auditor engaged by the ACT Audit Office to conduct the financial audit.
+'Burley Griffin Agency's' audit fees for the audit of its 2022-23 financial statements was \$xxx (\$xxx 2021-22).
 No other services were provided by the ACT Audit Office.
-AASB 16.5(a)&(b) &B3- Insurance B8; Major risks are insured through the ACT Insurance Authority.
-The excess payable, under this arrangement, varie depending on each class of insurance held.
-B8; Major risks are insured through the ACT Insurance Authority.
-The excess payable, under this arrangement, varie depending on each class of insurance held.
-Repairs and Maintenance
+AASB 16.5(a)&(b) &B3- B8; Insurance Major risks are insured through the ACT Insurance Authority.
+The excess payable, under this arrangement, varies depending on each class of insurance held.
+Repairs and Maintenance Maintenance expenses, which do not increase the service potential of an asset, are expensed.